SappieKonig/epoch-V-code-guidelines/README.md

 # Using rearrange from einops
 x = torch.randn(32, 64, 64, 3)
+# stands for batch, height, width, channels.
+If you work with this a lot, this starts to become a much clearer way of annotating things.
 x_rearranged = rearrange(x, 'b h w c -> b c h w')

 # Using permute from PyTorch